Different dogs have different needs

 Zinc Sulphate MonohydrateZinc aids in the metabolism of carbohydrate, fat and protein and helps support a healthy immune system.
 Among other things, it is also involved in collagen and keratin synthesis - therefore important in a healthy skin and coat as well as for healing.

-The meat and fish in our blends are a natural source of high quality proteins and fatty acids to support healthy skin and coat and keep dogs in optimum condition.
+The meat and fish in our blends is a natural source of protein and fatty acids – essential for a glossy coat and tip-top body condition.